secar600/secar-documents/source/extended_gas_target.rst

     - Verify that :code:`MF6` is set to 1000 sccm.
     - Click on |emergencystop| button, which will switch the system to :code:`purge` mode.
 It is safe to keep purging the system for a long time assuming that :code:`MF6` is set to have a flow of 1000 sccm and that its upstream needle valve (see :numref:`MF6_needle`) was not touched.
-- If you need to go into the ReA3 vault and the system is in :code:`run` mode:

-    - Stop the DAQ and scalers.
-    - Safely debias the silicon detectors (see :numref:`PIPS_operation`).
-    - Verify that :code:`MF6` is set to 1000 sccm.
-    - While in :code:`run` mode, click on the |emergencystop| button, which will switch the system to the :code:`purge` mode.
-    - Let the system purge for 10 minutes.
-    - Verify that :code:`V21` is closed.
-    - Click on the |reset| button.
-    - Switch to :code:`vent` mode.
-    - Switch to :code:`pump` mode.
-    - Pump the system for at least 15 minutes.
-    - Verify that the hydrogen is safely evacuated from the system by verifying the pressures read from capacitance manometer gauges at various locations.
-They should be below 1 Torr. :code:`SCR_BTS34:CMG_D1465M` should read below 20 mTorr.
-    - Now it is safe to follow the procedures discussed in :numref:`reentry` to enter the ReA3 vault.

 .. _vent_hydrogen: